Full analysis of the experiment on sheep part-funded by the British Heart Foundation

 After two to three days of ‘recovery’, during which the ewes were housed alone and given antibiotics – although the published scientific paper makes no mention of pain relief – they were transferred to a ‘metabolic crate’, a small cage in which they were experimented on and subsequently killed.
 The sheep, thus, spent their last days in solitary confinement in a cramped cage, unable to exercise or interact with others of their species.

 The experiment itself consisted of subjecting all twelve ewes to acute oxygen starvation (hypoxia).
 A ‘respiratory hood’ was placed over the animals’ heads, and air pumped in for 60 minutes.
 The inhaled gas was then switched to a mixture composed mainly of nitrogen, which had the effect of suffocating both the mother and unborn lamb for 30 minutes.
 The ewes were then allowed to breathe air for 60 minutes of ‘recovery’.
 During this protocol, blood sampling and physiological monitoring was repeatedly carried out.
-Unsurprisingly, the heart rate and blood pressure of the ewes increased as a response to suffocation, and the level of oxygen in their blood decreased dramatically.
-Monitoring of the foetuses demonstrated severe distress, with their blood becoming more acidic, their heart rates dropping, and a massive release in stress hormones.
+Unsurprisingly, the heart rate and blood pressure of the ewes increased in response to suffocation, and the level of oxygen in their blood decreased dramatically.
+Monitoring of the foetuses showed severe distress, with their blood becoming more acidic, their heart rates dropping, and a massive release in stress hormones.

 The following day, the statin drug, pravastatin, was given directly to the foetuses via an intravenous infusion.
-On the third and final day of the protocol, all the animals were suffocated for a second time with the respiratory hood, with six of the foetuses being treated intravenously with other drugs.
+On the third and final day of the experiment, all the animals were suffocated for a second time with the respiratory hood, with six of the foetuses being treated intravenously with other drugs.
 These blocked the effects of nitric oxide (NO), a naturally occurring chemical that regulates blood flow to key organs including the brain and the circulatory system.
 The researchers believed that the blood regulatory actions of NO are mediated by statins, and it is the function of NO in such circumstances that they were seeking to explore.
 The sheep were all then killed by lethal injection, and post-mortems performed.

 The researchers concluded at the end of the experiment that their initial hypothesis – that statins have an effect on the foetal circulation via their actions on nitric oxide – had been vindicated.